pmahnke/mahnke-cocktails/recipe_processed/hugo_spritz.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware:"
+      "text": "Glassware:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Wine glass"
+      "text": "Wine glass"
     },
     {
       "@type": "HowToStep",
-      "text": "  - On the rocks"
+      "text": "On the rocks"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Mint sprig and lime wheel" },
+      "text": "Garnish: Mint sprig and lime wheel"
+    },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Add the mint and elderflower liqueur to the glass and muddle.
+      "text": "Special Prep: Add the mint and elderflower liqueur to the glass and muddle.
 Allow to sit" },
     {
       "@type": "HowToStep",